 Simpler Meetings Project

-This project aims to reduce the burden on key role holders.
+This project aims to find ways to reduce the burden on key role holders.
 It should release time and energy for witness in the world, spiritual nurture, outreach and building our Quaker communities.
-The main focus is on area meeting clerks, treasurers and trustees, but many ideas can be used by local meetings – even small ones.
+The main focus is on area meeting clerks, treasurers and trustees.
+Many ideas can be used by local meetings – even small ones.

-Updates on the project can be found attached to Trustees and Treasurers News, which you can find on the Treasurers page.
+Updates on the project can be found attached to Trustees and Treasurers News, on the Treasurers page.

 Ideas to simplify meetings

-- watch short videos on these topics on Youtube.
+- watch short videos about Simpler Meetings on YouTube

 - download Small Quaker meetings – what could be simpler?!
 (PDF)